-12. The strategic and operational priorities are intended to guide efforts to tackle the causes and consequences of drug-resistant infections for people, communities and health systems.
+14. The strategic and operational priorities are intended to guide efforts to tackle the causes and consequences of drug-resistant infections for people, communities and health systems.
 This represents a shift in focus from pathogens to health systems.

-13. The priorities focus on drug-resistant bacterial infections and the threat of their resistance to antibiotics.
-Other infections, such as viral and fungal infections, may elicit the inappropriate use of antibiotics and are also considered.
+15. The priorities focus on drug-resistant bacterial infections.
+However, other infections, such as viral and fungal infections, may elicit the inappropriate use of antibiotics and are also considered.
 The pandemic of coronavirus disease (COVID-19), for example, contributed to antimicrobial resistance.
 As further evidence emerges on the magnitude and public health impact of drug-resistant fungal infections, the scope of the priorities may be updated.

-14. Since tackling antimicrobial resistance requires a cross-cutting public health approach, the priorities have critical linkages to Health Assembly resolutions and global strategies and plans for, inter alia, infection prevention and control; water, sanitation and hygiene; immunization; maternal and child health; diagnostics and laboratory strengthening; primary health care; universal health coverage; health emergency preparedness and response; the health workforce; and disease-specific strategies such as those for HIV, tuberculosis, malaria and sexually-transmitted infections.
+16. Since tackling antimicrobial resistance requires a cross-cutting public health approach, the priorities have critical linkages to Health Assembly resolutions and global strategies and plans for, inter alia, infection prevention and control; water, sanitation and hygiene; immunization; maternal and child health; diagnostics and laboratory strengthening; primary health care; universal health coverage; health emergency preparedness and response; the health workforce; and disease-specific strategies such as those for HIV, tuberculosis, malaria and sexually-transmitted infections.